-We are still seeing increased volatility in all economies as a result of these socioeconomic concerns.
-Americans who are planning for retirement may be uneasy about exposing their finances to these fluctuations.
+We are still seeing increased volatility in all economies because of various socioeconomic concerns.
+There are several risks that are at the forefront of investors' minds, including: concerns over continued regulation in response to the pandemic, inflation, supply chain disruptions and labor shortages.
+Americans who are planning for retirement may be uneasy about exposing their finances to fluctuations caused by these looming factors.

-Those in the pre-retirement phase of their life are especially concerned.
+Those in the pre-retirement phase of their life, who have been working hard to save for retirement and/or building a legacy to pass on to their families, are especially concerned by these factors.
 Pre-retirees can be described as individuals who:

 - Are between 56 to 65 years of age